Successful season? College football played 500-plus games

 As for the rest of college football, the final weekend of the regular season was down to 19 games after Florida State’s visit to Wake Forest was canceled because the Seminoles would not have enough available offensive linemen.

-Since Power Five conferences set their revised schedules in late August, AP has counted 118 games that were either postponed or canceled directly because of COVID-19 issues with one or both of the participants.
-Many have been made up.
+Since Power Five conferences set revised schedules in late August, AP has counted 118 games that were either postponed or canceled directly because of COVID-19 issues with one or both of the participants.
+Some games were called more than once and some where eventually made up.

+College football researcher and statistician Cody Kellner calculated 81 scheduled games were never played and 86% of the major college football season will be completed if no games are canceled Saturday.

 If the Southeastern Conference gets through the weekend with no further disruptions, it will have completed 68 of 70 regular-season games and a title game, the highest success rate among the Power Five.